 Everything About Bracelet Sizes

-Example: I want a 10mm Rose Quartz and my wrist size is 5.5 inches without allowance.
+Example: I want a 10mm Rose Quartz.
+My wrist size is 5.5 inches without allowance and I want a slightly loose fit.

 10mm pertains to the size of the bead, while 5.5 inches pertains to the circumference of my wrist.